 And, of course, you can visit http://localhost:8080 and once again see Emojivoto in all its meshed glory.

 Step 5: Explore Linkerd!

 Perhaps that last step was a little unsatisfying.
 We’ve added Linkerd to Emojivoto, but there are no visible changes to the application!
 That is part of Linkerd’s design—it does its best not to interfere with a functioning application.

 Let’s take a closer look at what Linkerd is actually doing.
 To do this, we’ll need to install an extension.
 Linkerd’s core control plane is extremely minimal, so Linkerd ships with extensions that add non-critical but often useful functionality to Linkerd, including a variety of dashboards.

-You can install either or both extensions.
 To install the viz extension, run:

 linkerd viz install | kubectl apply -f - # install the on-cluster metrics stack